RoboJackets/robocup-software/doc/mainpage.md

 * Processor
 * Gameplay::GameplayModule
-* The python Play class
+* The python play.Play class
 * SystemState
 * OurRobot

+A few other classes that are helpful for more understanding are:

+* Logger
+* RobotFilter
+* VisionReceiver
+* NewRefereeModule
+* GameState
+* Planning::RRTPlanner
+* Planning::Path
+* MotionControl